-The first contribution call is for creative nonfiction essays, ranging from 500-2,000 words, on how your life is affected by ecological changes, including climate change.
+The first contribution call is for personal narratives, ranging from 500-2,000 words, on how your life is affected by ecological changes, including climate change.
 This exercise is ongoing for several months.
 All submissions must be free of typos and engaging, and may be subject to editing for grammar.
 Because this site is voluntary, no monetary payments will be made.
 This exercise is an extension of one given on our Discord.
 However, you may send a brief biography and links to your work so that others can find more about you.

 It is possible that work contributed in writing exercises may one day be considered for an anthology, but only if you, the writer, agrees to the terms, which would be made at some time in the future, dependent on interest.
 Rewilding Our Stories is affiliated with Dragonfly Publishing in Canada.

 Why should you write?

 - It’s a chance to be creative and practice writing with prompts.

 - Be a part of the Rewilding Our Stories Discord’s network of writers and find others with similar interests, including climate action through writing.

 - Freely self-promote your other work by adding links to your social media, books, art, and so on.
 Send links when you submit your piece.